Quarterland

 Ceathramh was also used in Gàidhlig for a bushel and a firlot (or four pecks), as was Feòirling, the term used for a farthlingland.

 Isle of Man

-The Isle of Man retained a similar system into historic times: in the traditional land divisions of treens (c.f. the Scottish Gaelic word trian, a third part) which are in turn subdivided into smaller units called quarterlands.
+The Isle of Man retained a similar system into historic times: in the traditional land divisions of treens (cf. the Scottish Gaelic word trian, a third part) which are in turn subdivided into smaller units called quarterlands.